Results of Fractional Rough Burgers equation in $H^s$ space and its application: Abstract

 \section{Abstract}

-In this paper, we study the well-posedness of Fractional Rough Burgers equation driven by space-time noise in $H^s(\m T)$ space.
+In this paper, we study the well-posedness of Fractional Rough Burgers equation driven by space-time white noise in $H^s(\m T)$ space.
 For the higher dissipation $\gamma\in(\frac{4}{3},2]$, we establish local well-posedness.
-Global well-posedness is further obtained when $\gamma$ is restricted to the interval $(\frac{3}{2}, 2]$.
-For the lower dissipation $\gamma\in(\frac{5}{4},\frac{4}{3}]$, we use the regularity analysis derivation the para-controlled solution.\\
+Global well-posedness is further obtained when $\gamma$ is restricted to the interval $(\frac{5}{3}, 2]$.
+For the lower dissipation $\gamma\in(\frac{5}{4},\frac{4}{3}]$, we use the regularity analysis derivation the para-controlled solution.\\ \textbf{Keywords: Rough PDEs; Paracontrolled solution; Well-posedness; Shallow water.}